PROTECTING PEOPLE, THE PLANET AND PROFITS

 It’s unrealistic to think a company can become fully sustainable and ethical overnight, but all organisations can begin moving in the right direction.

-If you are a business owner or leader, this blog will provide you with tools to start making a difference.
+If you are a business owner or leader, it will provide you with tools to start making a difference.

 And if you need help getting started, contact me to book an Ethical Business Workshop.

 The book contains 50 ways to protect people, the planet and profits.
 I will be posting many of these exercises and ideas over the coming months, plus other items that catch my eye.

 For starters, here are 10 areas I would encourage everyone to look at sooner rather than later:

 - First, ask yourself: does your business do more good to society and the planet, than it does harm?
 Do you take more than you put back?

 - Now consider what your company’s moral purpose is or could be: where can your business have the greatest positive impact on society and the environment?

 - Identify your conscious consumers: find out what they really care about and how you can feed their passions.

 - Review the principles of the triple bottom line: how can your business model protect people, the planet and profits?